armandojaleo/CosmoEmbedings/docs/block_spec.md

 ## 🔹 Validation Process

 1. **Hash Verification**: The hash in `input_reference` must match the original input (if available).
-2. **Cosmic Validation**: The `cosmic_signature` must match the observed astronomical data at the timestamp and location.
+2. **Cosmo Validation**: The `cosmic_signature` must match the observed astronomical data at the timestamp and location.
 3. **Signature Check**: The block’s contents must be signed by the agent and verifiable by its public key.
 4. **Optional Rule Sets**: Communities may apply custom rules for accepting or rejecting blocks (e.g., based on tags or reputation).